SitecorePowerShell/Console/Documentation/Markdown/Get-Session.md

 ## Detailed Description

-The Get-Session cmdlet gets user sessions in Sitecore.
+The Get-Session command returns one or more Sitecore user sessions using the specified criteria.

 The Identity parameter specifies the Sitecore user to get.
 You can specify a user by its local name or fully qualified name.